eldery-woman-thinking-about-retirement

 How much will I spend in retirement?

-A good place to start your retirement planning is to consider how much you’re likely to spend.
+A good starting point for retirement planning is to estimate how much you’re likely to spend.
+This means thinking about your living costs and any extras you’d like to enjoy.

 How long will I be retired?

 In New Zealand the average life expectancy for both women and men is a little over 80.
-But it is always rising, and if you make it to 65 the number is even higher: based on current figures, a woman born in 1962 who reaches the age of 65 can then expect to live to 88-90 years of age.
+But it is always rising, and if you make it to 65 the number is even higher: based on current figures, a woman who reaches the age of 65 in 2026 can then expect to live to around 88 years of age.

 A wealth of other factors play their part, such as lifestyle, genetics and luck.
 If your parents and grandparents lived to a ripe old age, and you keep fit and don’t smoke, you are likely to live longer than average.
 The Stats NZ calculator considers a number of relevant factors, along with historical data, to give you a lifespan estimate.